opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Working-with-Self-Service.md

 # Working with Self Service

-SMA Technologies\' flagship product, OpCon, is a comprehensive cross-platform workload automation solution.
-Self Service is a licensed module for OpCon in SMA Technologies\' next-generation web interface.
+SMA Technologies' flagship product, OpCon, is a comprehensive cross-platform workload automation solution.
+Self Service is a licensed module for OpCon in SMA Technologies' next-generation web interface.
 It is an innovative solution that empowers front-office staff to trigger OpCon workflows without having to engage the IT department.